tldr-pages/tldr/pages/common/qmv.md

 `qmv --option swap {{*.jpg}}`

-- Rename all files and folders in the current directory, but show only target filenames in the editor:
+- Rename all files and folders in the current directory, but show only target filenames in the editor (you can think of it as a kind of simple mode):

 `qmv -f do .`